GoogleCloudPlatform/awesome-google-cloud/README.md

 ### Cloud Run

-See the extensive list at [Awesome Cloud Run](https://github.com/steren/awesome-cloudrun).
+- [Awesome Cloud Run](https://github.com/steren/awesome-cloudrun) - an extensive list of awesome Cloud Run applications.

 ### Kubernetes Engine

 - [Real-time Simon Says](https://github.com/grpc-ecosystem/grpc-simon-says) - If you have played the 70s handheld game "Simon" as a child, you know exactly what this is.
 There are example clients for the Web, IoT (arduino), Android, and command line.
 Built with [gRPC](https://grpc.io) for bidirectional streaming and [Kubernetes](https://kubernetes.io) for scalability.
 - [Click to Deploy Charts Repo](https://github.com/GoogleCloudPlatform/click-to-deploy/tree/master/k8s) - Source for Google Click to Deploy solutions listed on [Google Cloud Marketplace](https://cloud.google.com/marketplace).
 Provide several examples with detailed READMEs on how-to install in a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster.

 ## Cross-product